 Federal income tax provisions will be studied; emphasis will be placed on computation of gross income, deductions, credits, and tax liability of individuals.
 Estate and gift, partnership, and corporate taxes will be discussed briefly.
-Prerequisites: ACC 2010/2021 Principles of Accounting I and II or permission of the instructor.
+Prerequisites: ACC 2010 and 2021 or permission of the instructor.